Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Model and Definitions

-\begin{definition}[{Weak Graded agreement~\cite{DBLP:journals/iacr/MalkhiMR22}}] In a weak graded agreement protocol, each process has in input {log} and, at the end of the protocol, outputs a set of logs with each log assigned a grade bit, such that the following properties are satisfied.
+\begin{definition}[Graded agreement] In a graded agreement protocol\footnote{Graded agreement is a variant of connected consensus~\cite{DBLP:conf/wdag/AttiyaW23}}, each process has an input {log} and, at the end of the protocol, outputs a set of logs with each log assigned a grade bit, such that the following properties are satisfied\footnote{It is important to note that various formulations of graded agreement exist, each possessing distinct properties.
+For example, the version of graded agreement utilized by Momose and Ren~\cite{DBLP:conf/ccs/Momose022} does not ensure bounded divergence.
+In contrast, the formulation adopted by D'Amato and Zanolini~\cite{DBLP:journals/corr/abs-2310-11331} assures that outputs of any grade will be unique.
+The properties of the graded agreement significantly influence the implementation of various dynamically available total-order broadcast protocols.
+In this work we focus our attention on the graded agreement of~\cite{DBLP:journals/iacr/MalkhiMR22}.}.

-\begin{description} \item[Graded consistency:] If a well-behaved process outputs a log with grade~$1$, then all well-behaved processes output the log with at least grade~$0$.
+\begin{description} \item[Graded consistency:] If a well-behaved process outputs a log with grade~$1$, then all well-behaved processes output the log with grade~$\ge 0$.

 \item[Integrity:] If a well-behaved process outputs a log with any grade, then there exists a well-behaved process that inputs the log.

 \item[Validity:] Processes output with grade~$1$ the longest common prefix among well-behaved processes' input logs.